 get rid of weld distributor that provides you with these poor quality products.

-For the last deade, there has been in North America many quality issues with offshore, substandard weld consumables.
-The role of an engineer is to get to the root cause of issues, not add to the too common weld process BS and myth.
+As for those so called weld engineers.
+For the last decade, there has been in North America many weld quality issues with offshore manufactured, substandard weld consumables.
+The role of an engineer is not to provide BS or add to the numerous weld shop myths, but to get to the root cause of all welding issues.
 Regards Ed:

 Question: Ref MIG wire burn backs to the Gun Tip.

 we are one of the largest producers in North America of automotive Shocks.
 I would